Risk management

 What is a policy?

-At its heart, a policy defines the decision logic for a risk evaluation.
+A policy defines the decision logic for a risk evaluation.
 It considers context signals, rules, and scores to determine an outcome: allow, challenge, or deny.

 How a policy works